 The Indian wing of Olam International – one of the SRP members – began the groundwork.
 Introducing and adopting sustainable practices in rice production is a crucial goal of the SRP, and Olam India was keen on achieving the same.
 To summarize, Olam is a company that works directly with thousands of farmers across India, and is involved in E2E management for various agri-commodities like coffee, rice, spices, nuts and cotton.
 The company’s services include sourcing, processing, logistics and even marketing.

-At this point of time, Olam involved TraceX to address these issues, using their blockchain based solution.
+Olam connected with TraceX to address these issues, using their blockchain powered traceability solution.
 Using sustainability and technology as key enablers, both companies together were able to onboard multiple participants across Olam’s supply chain onto a single connected platform.
-TraceX provided a one-stop solution, I.e., the Foodsign application for all their multi-application requirements on real-time mode.
+TraceX provided a one-stop solution FOODSIGN for all their multi-application requirements on real-time mode.
 This involved:

 - Data collection related to farmers, crop information, recommended activity updates, follow ups, and even the cost of cultivation at each individual level.